nmovshov/planetary-collision-scripts/build_scipy.md

         /path/to/spheral/bin/python setup.py install

   and test by starting Spheral's Python and typing `import scipy`.
-If you see errors relating to BLAS or LAPACK read the last section below.
+If you see errors relating to BLAS or LAPACK read the troubleshooting section below.

 + Matplotlib (http://matplotlib.org)
   A 2D plotting library with many routines similar in syntax and usage to